nielskrijger/kibana-cookbook/README.md

 kibana cookbook
 ===============

-This Chef cookbook installs kibana on an nginx server on CentOS 6.5
+This Chef cookbook installs kibana on an nginx server on CentOS 6.5.

+This cookbook expects nginx already to be installed on the target server.

 This kibana cookbook has very limited configurability and likely you'll want to use a community kibana cookbook for your deployments instead.